Configure column encryption using Always Encrypted Wizard

-For an end-to-end walkthrough that shows how to configure Always Encrypted with the wizard and use it in a client application, see SQL Database tutorial: Protect sensitive data with Always Encrypted.
+For an end-to-end walk-through that shows how to configure Always Encrypted with the wizard and use it in a client application, see the following Azure SQL Database tutorials:

 For a video that includes using the wizard, see Keeping Sensitive Data Secure with Always Encrypted.
 Also, see the SQL Server Security Team blog SSMS Encryption Wizard - Enabling Always Encrypted in a Few Easy Steps.

 For information about Always Encrypted keys, see Overview of key management for Always Encrypted.

 For information about encryption types supported in Always Encrypted, see Selecting Deterministic or Randomized Encryption.

 To perform cryptographic operations using the wizard, you must have the VIEW ANY COLUMN MASTER KEY DEFINITION and VIEW ANY COLUMN ENCRYPTION KEY DEFINITION permissions.
 You also must have permissions to access column master keys, you are using, in the key stores holding the keys:

 - Certificate Store - Local computer - you must have the Read access to the certificate that is used a column master key, or be the administrator on the computer.

 - Azure Key Vault - you need the get, unwrapKey, and verify permissions on the vault containing the column master key.